Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 Dress Code and Hair

 The dress code will be strictly enforced.
-The dance center holds the right to not allow a dancer into class if not properly attired and groomed.
+The dance center reserves the right to refuse admission to dancers who are not properly attired and groomed.

 All Dancers: